- Chat one-on-one with other users, or in small groups

 - Microsoft Teams live events are an extension of Teams meetings that enable you to schedule and produce events that stream to large online audiences!

-Watch this video to see what you can do with Teams!
+Watch this video to learn more about using Teams!

 Who can get it